jwells96/fuzzy-octo-couscous/x_team_rules.md

-## How we will track progress (and follow-up) on completion of tasks
+## How will we will track progress (and follow-up) on completion of tasks

+* 1. Tasks need to be divided into chunks and distributed to all team members.
+  * Each team member must clearly understand their parts in the project.
+* 2. When a taks is complete, the team member shall update other team member about the progress through text.
+  * This is not strictly required bu is recommended.

-## How we will communicate difficulties with a task assigned to us
+## How will will communicate difficulties with a task assigned to us